navidnt/Advanced_Computer_Architecture/pipeline architecture phase1/README.md

-# MIPS Pipeline Architecture (Phase 1)
+# Pipelined MIPS Architecture (Phase 1)

 ## Description

-This project represents Phase 1 of a MIPS pipeline architecture implementation.
-The pipeline design is aimed at executing MIPS commands efficiently.
-In this phase, none of the blocks in the pipeline have any latency, making it a straightforward pipeline setup.
+This project represents Phase 1 of a pipelined MIPS architecture implementation.
+The pipeline design is aimed at executing a subset of MIPS commands efficiently.
+In this phase, none of the blocks in the pipeline introduce any latency, making it a straightforward pipeline setup.

-The project supports a range of MIPS instructions, including both R-format and I-format instructions.
-Below is a list of the supported instructions:
+### Implemented Instructions

+This phase of the project implements the following MIPS instructions:

-**R Format:**
+**R Format Instructions:**
 - `add`
+- `addu`
 - `sub`
-- `addu`
 - `subu`
 - `and`
 - `or`